 Recommended for Best Shopping because: The Magna Plaza, housed in the former Amsterdam post office, is now home to a wide variety of shops.
 Both the interior and exterior is stunning.

-Local Expert tip: When you need a break, visit Grand Café Ovidius or The Views.
+Jessica's expert tip: When you need a break, visit Grand Café Ovidius or The Views.

 De Bijenkorf, a chain of high-end department stores, is definitely a Dutch favorite.
 The store in Amsterdam, which opened in 1870, was the first of De Bijenkorf's stores.
 The majestic building towers over Dam Square, ready to welcome shoppers.
 The name literally translates to the "beehive," which is fitting because the store is always buzzing.
 Shoppers can browse a wide range of brands from Gucci and Bjorn Borg to Diesel and Ralph Lauren.
 Ladies, if you're looking for a new pair of skinny jeans or dyed denims, drop by the Premium Denim Department.
 You can also shop for shoes, household items, accessories and beauty products.
 De Bijenkorf is a one-stop shop.